 Garden centers commonly sell gypsum as a soil amendment for clay conditions.
 However, unlike organic matter, gypsum does nothing to improve the fertility of the soil.
 Furthermore, according to the Puyallup Research and Extension Center at Washington State University, gypsum negatively affects the mycorrhizae that enhance root health and development.

 Double digging is highly laborious, but it can be an effective way to remedy extremely heavy soils in small areas.
 The double digging method involves digging a two-foot deep trench in the garden, filling it with a compost and soil mixture, and returning the native soil to the trench and mixing it together.
 The toil involved in this project makes double digging a four-letter word for many gardeners.
 If you go this route, plant flowers that won’t take your efforts for granted such as roses.

 Install Raised Beds

 Creating raised beds is an easy way to subvert many soil problems, whether sandy or clay-based.
-Gardeners can choose the type of raised beds they want, exploring lasagna gardening options, raised garden bed kits made of composite or wood, or even hay bale gardening for the back of the flower border.
-Raised beds have the added bonus of warming up quickly in the spring, for earlier planting.
+Gardeners can choose the type of raised beds they want, exploring lasagna gardening options, raised garden bed kits made of composite or wood, or even straw bale gardening for the back of the flower border.
+Raised beds have the added bonus of warming up quickly in the spring for earlier planting.